My First CCIE Lab Attempt

 From the Written…

 I passed the CCIE Routing & Switching v5.1 written exam in August 2017.
-It was a huge moment for me, and felt like a great validation of the effort I had put in to reach that point.
+It was a huge moment for me, and felt like a [great validation] (/posts/2017-08-09-today-i-passed-the-ccie-rs-v5-1-written-exam/) of the effort I had put in to reach that point.
 Around the same time, my work had some Cisco Learning Credits that were about to expire, and they let me use them to purchase the full self- paced Cisco Expert Level Training (CELT, formerly 360) package, which included 25 workbook labs and 15 graded labs.
 I had had the INE.com AAP that I paid for myself for a couple of years that I started my CCIE training on, but I personally found the labs included with CELT to be much better for preparation.
 Additionally, I confirmed later that the final few workbook and graded CELT labs are indeed very similar to the real thing.

 Part of what stalled me when initially studying for the lab exam was the same thing that stalled me for the written exam: not knowing the true topic scope and depth.
 You really can’t know for sure until you take the real exam.
 As painful as the current price of $450 is for the written exam, the current $1600 lab exam fee is much worse just to be able to find out.
 I think Cisco (and other vendors) could do a much better job of outlining exactly what topics are going to be on the exams (and to what depth) if they’re going to charge so much to take them.
 The blueprint can be somewhat vague and occasionally exclusive, which makes focused studying difficult at first, though in my experience the feeling lessens as you become more familiar with the major topics.